kishorekonjeti/vagrant_git_lab/GITquestions.md

  - [ ] Run git commit --info with the commit hash
  - [ ] find the commit in the remote repository, as that's the only place that kind of information is stored
- - [ ] Use the diff-tree command with the commit hash
+ - [?]
+Use the diff-tree command with the commit hash
  - [ ] Access the commit stash data with git stash

 Q18.
 Your current project has several branches; master, beta and push-notifications.
 You've just finished the notification feature in the push-notification branch, and you want to commit it to the beta branch.
 How can you accomplish this ?

  - [ ] Checkout the beta branch and run git merge push-notifications.
  - [ ] Checkout the master branch and run merge beta -> push-notifications
- - [ ] checkout the push-notifications branch and run git merge beta
+ - [x] checkout the push-notifications branch and run git merge beta
  - [ ] Delete the push-nofifications branch and it will be committed to the master branch automatically.

 Q19.
 Why would you use a pre-receive hook in your remote repolitory ?